pcafrica/advanced_programming_2023-2024/lectures/09/09-c++_cmake_optimization_debug_test.md

 - **Verification:** Conducted during development, tests **individual components** separately.
 Specific tests demonstrate correct functionality, covering the code and checking for memory leaks.

 - **Validation:** Performed on the **final code**.
-Assesses if the code produces the intended outcome—convergence, reasonable results, and expected computational complexity.
+Assesses if the code produces the intended outcome - convergence, reasonable results, and expected computational complexity.

 ---